IdNewaill/MakeUI/README.md

 # MakeGUI
 Website Project for University
-© IdNewaill – Tous droits réservés
+© IdNewaill – all rights reserved